Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Companies build aluminum coils with anti-corrosion coating in protective boxes or a heavy-duty cabinet to combat this frequency, unlike their copper counterparts.
 However, you won’t notice formicary corrosion on each air conditioning unit.

 Meanwhile, copper coils are stronger and more durable, so they don’t require as many repairs.
 They can also be more easily repaired on-site.
-Unfortunately, copper is susceptible to formicary corrosion, which develops tiny holes in the coils.
+Unfortunately, one of the cons of copper is that it is susceptible to formicary corrosion, which develops tiny holes in the coils.
 Experts in the AC field state that formicary corrosion can be one of the most expensive repairs.

 Aluminum is more susceptible to oxidation, also known as rust, than copper, so aluminum coils will develop rust faster than copper coils.
 However, aluminum has a natural resistance to oxidation under the initial layer.
-Once one layer forms, the metal won’t continue to oxidize.
+Once one layer forms, the metal won’t corrode after the initial oxide layer.

 Copper coils take longer and more exposure to develop oxidation.
 After this corrosion starts, the copper will continue rusting until all metal is consumed unless it is regularly maintained or serviced by repair specialists.